 3. Activities of the Firm

-The main activity of Square Mile and its principal source of income is the provision of investment management services to professional clients.
+The main activity of Square Mile and its principal source of income is the provision of investment consultancy and investment management services to professional clients.

 4. Circumstances which Constitute or could give rise to a Conflict of Interest.

-4.1 SYSC 10.1.4 R sets out that, for the purpose of identifying the types of conflict that arise in the course of providing a service and where there may be a material risk of damage to the interests of a client, Square Mile must take into account, as a minimum, whether Square Mile or a Relevant Person, or a person directly or indirectly linked by control to Square Mile:
+4.1 For the purpose of identifying the types of conflict that arise in the course of providing a service and where there may be a risk of damage to the interests of a client, Square Mile must take into account, as a minimum, whether Square Mile or a Relevant Person, or a person directly or indirectly linked by control to Square Mile:

 a. is likely to make a financial gain, or avoid a financial loss, at the expense of the client;